The University of South Australia (University) ABN 37 191 313 308 is committed to:

 At or before the time the University collects personal information, the University will take all reasonable steps to:

 The matters which the University must notify to the individual are, for the most part, addressed elsewhere in this policy.
-For completeness, these matters include:
+For completeness, these matters include, subject to any relevant laws:

 The primary purpose for using or disclosing an individual's personal information will include: